kingston-hackSpace/Audio_Recording/teensy4_1.md

 -----------
 ### CODE AND INSTRUCTIONS

-Let's test our Teensy by running one of the many Teensy Audio Library ready‑made examples:
+Let's test Teensy by running one of the many Teensy Audio Library ready‑made examples:

 In Arduino IDE: